Manage stress to protect your health

 Get out and exercise.
 Consider walking, jogging, biking or anything else that gets you active.
 Physical activity releases chemicals in your body that give you a greater sense of well-being.

 Laugh out loud.
 Laughing lightens your mental load and does good things for your body.
 Laughter fires up and then cools down your stress response.

 Talk to friends and family.
-They can distract you, provides up port and help you weather life’s ups and downs.
+They can distract you, provide support and help you weather life’s ups and downs.

 Do yoga.
-Yoga uses both physical and mental focus to create peace of body and mind.
+Yoga uses both physical and mental focus to create piece of body and mind.
 This helps you relax and manage stress.
 Try yoga on your own or find a class in your area.